Tips for selling firearms

 a) Phone number

 If you put a phone number on your ad, that can go a long way.
-Especially when they see that you have an area code that is from the area that you say that you are in.
-It also helps them feel that you're not trying to hide behind an anonymous email, since you are wiling to receive phone calls.
+It helps them feel that you're not trying to hide behind an anonymous email, since you are wiling to receive phone calls.

 So how else can you help anyone viewing your ad to feel confident that you dealing with you will be a positive experience?